 mass screening* OR screening program*

 Shows how to apply your search in Scopus.
-[Watch low quality version of video]
+[Low quality version of video available]

 Journals are the primary medium for scholarly communication.

 They account for a large percentage of university research output and:

 Journals contain and are generally published on a regular basis (e.g. issues are released monthly, bi-monthly, quarterly etc.).
 They can be found via

 Remember to evaluate!
 Just as with books, there are different types of of journals.
 Not all journals are suitable for your assignments.